-In recent years, researchers have been searching for the causes of addiction.
-If we could determine what it is, exactly, that makes people susceptible to addiction—whether it’s a biological or genetic trait, social factors, one’s environment, some combination of these factors, or even something else entirely—we could potentially divert the development of addiction and possibly cure those who’d become chemically dependent.
+For years, researchers have been searching for the causes of addiction.
+If we could determine what it is, exactly, that makes people susceptible to addiction—whether it’s a biological or genetic trait, social factors, one’s environment, some combination of these factors, or even something else entirely—we could potentially divert the development of addiction and cure those who have become chemically dependent.

-The Family Domain
+The Environment and Addiction: The Family Domain

 The role of family in a person’s addiction is often reserved for discussions of biology or genetics.
 But while we’re genetically linked to our loved ones, there’s no denying that one’s family members also make up one’s overall home life or one’s home environment.
 The family domain refers to the social and circumstantial characteristics of a family rather than to any genetic material that may be shared between them, and there’s no question that the family domain can have a huge influence on whether or not a person develops a substance abuse problem.
-Conversely, a person’s substance abuse has major, observable effects on his or her family members as well.
-This often results in poorer communication, decreased empathy and an overall reduction in the harmony of one’s household.5 Additionally, studies have found that families in which there are favorable attitudes toward mind-altering substances or in which there has been or is violence is much more likely to experience substance abuse problems.

-If there are issues in the family domain that could be attributed to a person’s substance abuse problem in some way, it’s important that those issues be resolved or else the recovering addict will have little chance of sustaining his or her sobriety.
+Therefore, most addiction treatment programs include and encourage family therapy, which discovers any codependency and enabling in the family unit so those behaviors can be addressed before the patient returns home.
+If there are issues in the family domain that could be attributed to a person’s substance abuse problem in some way, it’s important that those issues are resolved or else the recovering addict will have little chance of sustaining his or her sobriety.

-The Peer Domain
+The Environment and Addiction: The Peer Domain

 The peer domain consists of a person’s social group and the places where one congregates with friends.
-According to researchers at the University of Utah, having peers who abuse alcohol or drugs is the most significant contributor to a person developing a substance abuse problem.4
+According to researchers at the University of Utah, friends and peers who abuse alcohol or drugs is the most significant contributor the development of a substance abuse problem.4

 Therefore, it should come as little surprise that peers could likewise prove to be such a destructive influence as well.
 But peers can be just as instrumental to an addict’s recovery as they can be to an alcohol or drug problem.
 Specifically, sober peers and peers who are supportive of recovery can be observed providing encouragement and motivation to individuals in recovery.
-Similarly, people in recovery are encouraged to pursue relationships with other recovering addicts as this provides them with people to whom they can relate, giving and receiving advice during times of need or uncertainty.7
+Similarly, people in recovery are encouraged to pursue relationships with other recovering acquaintances as that provides them with people to whom they can relate, giving and receiving advice during times of need or uncertainty.7

-The Work or School Domain
+The Environment and Addiction: The Work or School Domain

 While the peer domain is associated with a person’s chosen social circle, one’s work or school domain refers to the circumstances—and the environment’s inhabitants—to which he or she is obligated.
 A person’s demeanor at work or school is naturally going to be different from what it would be at home or with peers, and relationships with co-workers or fellow students are usually much less personal.